THOMASELOVE/432-classes-2025/class14/README.md

 ---

+## Annnouncements

+1. The Answer Sketch for Lab 5 will be posted to our Shared Drive as soon as everyone has either submitted the Lab or a note that they're skipping it.

 ## References from Today's Slides

 1. Andrew Gelman and John Carlin's 2014 paper [Beyond Power Calculations: Assessing Type S (Sign) and Type M (Magnitude) Errors](https://github.com/THOMASELOVE/432-sources/blob/main/pdf/Gelman_Carlin_2014_Beyond_Power_Calculations.pdf)